 As the first unifying expert to bridge the fields of genetic genealogy and adoption search, Richard has advised thousands of adoptees, genealogists, and others seeking to find lost relatives or confirm suspected relationships.

-Richard’s presentations on DNA testing have been well received by genealogy and adoptee organizations, including the 7th International Conference on Genetic Genealogy, the world’s first Family History and DNA conference held in conjunction with the Southern California Genealogy Jamboree, Who Do You Think You Are?
-LIVE in England, and the 2018 annual conference of the National Genealogical Society.
+Richard’s presentations on DNA testing have been well received by genealogy and adoptee conferences, including the Southern California Genealogy Jamboree, Who Do You Think You Are?
+LIVE in England, RootsTech Salt Lake City, and the annual conference of the National Genealogical Society.

 To satisfy the demand for a quick, easy-to-understand overview of genetic genealogy, Richard has published a Kindle Short Book on Amazon.com.
 His "Guide to DNA Testing" gives readers just enough information to choose the right DNA tests for their purposes.

 Richard is a member of the Genealogical Speakers Guild, the American Adoption Congress and the International Society of Genetic Genealogy.

 Now retired from a career in marketing communications, Hill has a BS in physics and an MBA.
 He lives in West Michigan with his wife of more than 50 years.

 Richard Hill was the first known case of an adoptee using genetic genealogy DNA tests to identify his birth family.
 He is the author of two books.
 Finding Family: My Search for Roots and the Secrets in My DNA is an award-winning personal memoir that follows his decades long search for his birth parents.

 Hill's Kindle Short Book, Guide to DNA Testing, gives readers just enough information to choose the right DNA tests for their purposes.